Concepts overview

 export default app.init();

-We can now deploy our application with the CLI command coho deploy
+We can now deploy the application (in our case example-4g9p) to the cloud with the CLI command coho deploy

 (CLI docs here).